bhbale/baleywalla/_posts/2025-03-18-which-compare.markdown

 <figure>
     <img src="/uploads/which-compare-2.png" alt="blah blah">
-     <figcaption>Compare journey on mobile web | L-R: Adding products to compare tray on listings page, compare page, and switching between products on compare page</figcaption>
+     <figcaption>Compare journey on mobile web | L-R: Adding products to the compare tray on a listing page, compare page showing a side to side comparison of 2 products, and switching between products on the compare page</figcaption>
 </figure>

 ### Problem